 Also of interest is that Camp Sherman has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Camp Sherman telecommute to their jobs.
-Overall, about 36.36% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 36.36% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Camp Sherman is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Because of many things, Camp Sherman is a great place for families with children to consider.
-First of all, many other families with children live here, making Camp Sherman a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Camp Sherman has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Camp Sherman is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Camp Sherman’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-As is often the case in a small town, Camp Sherman doesn't have a public transportation system that people use for their commute.
+Camp Sherman is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Camp Sherman.
 64.91% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.